 A fighter plane pilot, wearing a special g-suit that pressurizes parts of his body to help the blood flow under the g-forces, and in the peak of fitness with lots of training, will start to black out at about 6g or thereabouts.
 And never mind the pilots – the planes themselves have limits.
 The most advanced fighter jets struggle to exceed 8g, and anything over 9g would, as is delightfully stated, “permanently change the aircraft”.

 But 71 year old Sir Richard tells us that he managed 11g without a g-suit and with almost no training, for a full eight seconds and didn’t lose consciousness?

 I’ll politely say that I find that surprising.
 I also do not find the thought of an 11g for 8 second experience as something I’d want to pay $450k to experience, even if I’d be mercifully unconscious for most of it.
 All I can say is it is a good job the flights are incredibly short – there’s a good chance doctors will be able to revive and save you after it lands.

 And Lastly This Week….

-Until next week, please enjoy safe travels
+Until next week, assuming a war with Russia doesn’t get in the way, please enjoy safe travels